jokajak/infinity_tracker/docs/_source/index.rst

 proxy
 '''''

 This application handles the traffic coming from the HVAC system.
 It leverages models from the [app](#app) application.
+Currently does not modify the responses.

 Indices and tables
 ==================